-Delaware General Corporation Law (DGCL) Section 144(a) provides that the business and affairs of every Delaware corporation are managed by or under the direction of the corporation's board of directors.
-So long as a majority of the directors have no conflicting interest in the transaction, a Delaware court reviewing a shareholder challenge to that transaction will apply the permissive business judgement rule and generally will not second-guess the board's decision-making if it is undertaken with due care and in good faith.
+The Delaware General Corporation Law (DGCL) Section 144(a) provides that the business and affairs of every Delaware corporation are managed by or under the direction of the corporation's board of directors.
+So long as a majority of the directors have no conflicting interest in a transaction, a Delaware court reviewing a shareholder challenge to that transaction will apply the permissive business judgement rule and generally will not second-guess the board's decision-making if it is undertaken with due care and in good faith.
 The business judgement rule applies even if the business decision later turns out to have been unwise.
 When the business judgement rule applies, the court will typically dismiss stockholder claims at the pleading stage unless the stockholder plaintiff pleads specific facts rebutting the presumption that the board reasonably exercised its business judgement in good faith.

-sale of the company was inevitable and that the directors failed to obtain the best price reasonably available.12 Judicial review of the board's conduct in such circumstance applies an intermediate standard of 'enhanced scrutiny.'
-It shifts the burden from the plaintiff – where it lies under the business judgement rule – to the board, and requires the board to prove that they acted with proper care under the circumstances to pursue a reasonable strategy to maximise price for the shareholders, including that they were able to obtain the best price available.13 Nonetheless, so long as the board acted reasonably, the court will not second-guess its decision-making even when reviewing a transaction under enhanced scrutiny.
+sale of the company was inevitable and that the directors failed to obtain the best price reasonably available.13 Judicial review of the board's conduct in such circumstance applies an intermediate standard of enhanced scrutiny.
+It shifts the burden from the plaintiff – where it lies under the business judgement rule – to the board, and requires the board to prove that it acted with proper care under the circumstances to pursue a reasonable strategy to maximise price for the shareholders, including that it was able to obtain the best price available.14 The same standard governs the actions of controlling stockholders in the event that they undertake the change-of-control transaction, provided they do not receive any non-rateable benefit.15 Nonetheless, so long as the board or controlling stockholders acted reasonably, the court will not second-guess their decision-making even when reviewing a transaction under enhanced scrutiny.

 MFW exception for conflicted transactions

-In a series of cases, the Delaware Supreme Court has established an exception to the standard of review applicable to conflicted transactions involving a controlling stockholder where the transaction is conditioned ab initio on the approval of a special committee of independent directors and the majority approval of disinterested, uncoerced and fully informed shareholders.15 For conflicted transactions that satisfy all those conditions, the Delaware court will treat the transaction as though it were at arm's length and apply the more deferential business judgement rule, instead of entire fairness.
+In a series of cases, the Delaware Supreme Court has established an exception to the standard of review applicable to conflicted transactions involving a controlling stockholder where the transaction is conditioned ab initio on the approval of a special committee of independent directors and the majority approval of disinterested, uncoerced and fully informed shareholders.17 For conflicted transactions that satisfy all those conditions, the Delaware court will treat the transaction as though it were at arm's length and apply the more deferential business judgement rule instead of entire fairness.

-DGCL Section 262 gives shareholders the right to a judicial appraisal of the fair value of their shares in the context of certain acquisitions (for example, where the shareholders receive cash for their shares).
+DGCL Section 262 gives shareholders the right to a judicial appraisal of the fair value of their shares in the context of certain acquisitions (e.g., where the shareholders receive cash for their shares).
 An appraisal action enables a shareholder to receive the fair value for its shares as of the merger date as opposed to the consideration provided in the merger.
 To bring an appraisal action, a shareholder must: